impactoss/impactoss.org/pages/impactoss/about.md

 Ongoing developments by third parties that we are looking to integrate with IMPACT OSS.

-* **Accessibility**: as part of the enhancements for its National Plan of Action, the NZ Human Rights Commission has provided funding to make IMPACT OSS accessible and compliant with WCAG 2.0.
+* **Accessibility**: as part of the enhancements for its National Plan of Action, the NZ Human Rights Commission has provided funding to make IMPACT OSS accessible and compliant with <a href="https://www.w3.org/TR/WCAG20/" target="_blank" title="WCAG 2.0">WCAG 2.0</a>.
 Development is still ongoing and expected to be made available to all installations of IMPACT OSS in December 2018.

 ## Other planned enhancements